Timeline of the Russo-Ukrainian war (1 December 2023 – 31 March 2024): 20 February

 Ukraine claimed that at least 60-68 Russian soldiers and were killed and 300 were wounded in a HIMARS strike on a training ground near Trudivske, occupied Donetsk Oblast.
-Two "sub-units", the 4th and 6th companies, numbering between 80-120 soldiers each, were reportedly "cut down".
+Two "sub-units", the 4th and 6th companies, numbering between 80 and 120 soldiers each, were reportedly "cut down".

 Russia claimed that it had pushed out Ukrainian forces from their bridgehead across the Dnipro River in Krynky, Kherson Oblast.
 The Ukrainian military denied the claims.
 Five people were killed by Russian shelling in Nova Sloboda, Sumy Oblast.
 Two people were killed in a Russian drone strike in Kupiansk.

 Sweden announced a 7.1-billion kronor ($682 million)-military aid package to Ukraine.